 Palliative Care Certification for Independent Providers: Part 1

-This LIVE webinar will provide Part 1 of the information independent providers need regarding the NEW CHAP Palliative Care Certification and the process to becoming certified.
+This ON-DEMAND webinar will provide Part 1 of the information independent providers need regarding the NEW CHAP Palliative Care Certification and the process to becoming certified.

 Palliative Care is the organized delivery of patient and family-centered care that optimizes quality of life by anticipating, preventing and treating symptoms of individuals with serious illness.
 Palliative care addresses the physical, emotional, social, and spiritual needs of the patient and the family, as well as facilitating access to information and choice.
 It is provided and coordinated by an interdisciplinary team in any setting.